-The Credit Union's accounting policies, including the terms and conditions of each class of financial liability and equity instrument, both recognised and unrecognised at reporting date, are as follows:
+The Credit Union's accounting policies, including the terms and conditions of each class of financial asset, financial liability and equity instrument, both recognised and unrecognised at reporting date, are as follows:

-Recognised Financial Instruments Statement of Financial Position Notes Accounting Policies Terms and Conditions (i) Financial assets Loans and advances 9 The loan interest is calculated on the daily balance outstanding and is charged in arrears to a member's account on the last day of each month, and on the 3rd day for overdrafts.
+Recognised Financial Instruments (i) Financial assets Loans and advances Short-term deposits 7 Unlisted shares 10 Accrued 8 Statement of Financial Position Notes Accounting Policies Terms and Conditions (i) Financial assets 9 The loan interest is calculated on the daily balance outstanding and is charged in arrears to a member's account on the last day of each month, and on the 3rd day for overdrafts.
 All housing loans are secured by registered mortgages.
 The remaining loans are assessed on an individual basis.
 Short-term deposits 7 Short-term deposits are stated at the lower of cost and net realisable value.
 Interest is recognised in the profit and loss when earned.
-Short-term deposits have an average maturity of 30 days and effective interest rates of 2.0% to 3.5%.
+Short-term deposits have an average maturity of 30 days and effective interest rates of 2.0% to 3.0%.
 Unlisted shares 10 Unlisted shares are carried at the lower of cost or recoverable amount.
 Dividend income is recognised when the dividends are received.
 Accrued Receivables 8 The carrying value of receivables is at their nominal amounts due.